 The other option is to quickly increase the surface temperature of the object above the dew point, or dry any moisture that forms, with air movement.
 Many industrial facilities have used this method for years.

 For example, Battleford Furniture constantly battled condensation in its Saskatchewan, Canada, warehouses.
 Shipments from a cold truck would sweat when moved into the heated warehouse, which bred mold and mildew.
 The business countered the problem by constantly unpackaging and rotating its stock, exposing product to blasts of air from small, portable fans.

-While Battleford and other facilities use fans to dry condensation, Big Ass Solutions seeks to prevent it altogether with its Dewtect control system.
+While Battleford and other facilities use fans to dry condensation, Big Ass Fans seeks to prevent it altogether with its Dewtect control system.
 Adjusting temperature as humidity changes is key, but because weather patterns are unpredictable, and condensation events often occur outside of work hours, having employees on hand at all times to monitor the weather and adjust the fans isn’t feasible.

-Big Ass Solutions’ system uses indoor and outdoor temperature and humidity sensors, and a surface temperature sensor, to predict the dew point and prevent condensation from forming.
+Big Ass Fans’ system uses indoor and outdoor temperature and humidity sensors, and a surface temperature sensor, to predict the dew point and prevent condensation from forming.
 It does so by automatically engaging fans, vents and heaters to hold the surface temperature to within 5°F of the air temperature.